Skip to content

 Details on a Module Version

 You'll again see a long list of output.
-The portion we are interested in is this:
+We are interested in the following portions:

 1